 Nestled at the luscious base of the Green Mountains, the Castleton campus has a panoramic view of every season.
 Between watching the impending autumn claim the mountainside from residence hall balconies and conquering the spontaneous snowfalls in our snowboard park, students can enjoy Vermont’s natural beauty from every corner of campus.

-Dating back to 1787, Castleton is the oldest college in Vermont, and the 18th oldest in the nation.
-However, recent development projects offer students the opportunity to benefit from our modern facilities that have been influenced in their design by the Green Campus Initiative, which aims to reduce the College’s carbon footprint and to promote a sustainable future.
+Dating back to 1787, Castleton is the oldest university in Vermont, and the 18th oldest in the nation.
+However, recent development projects offer students the opportunity to benefit from our modern facilities that have been influenced in their design by the Green Campus Initiative, which aims to reduce the University’s carbon footprint and to promote a sustainable future.

 Surrounding the Campus Center are Castleton’s 11 residence halls that vary between corridor and suite-style living.
 The Department of Residence Life also facilitates themed housing options in which students can opt to reside in substance-free Wellness Housing and those eligible can live in our Honors Housing.
 Castleton's newest residence hall, Hoff Hall, has also achieved a LEED gold rating for its implementation of resource-efficiency and environmental responsibility.